dandi/handbook/docs/13_upload.md

         - If you are having trouble with validation, make sure the conversions were run with the most recent version of `dandi`, `PyNWB` and `MatNWB`.**

-    1. Now, prepare and fully validate again within the Dandiset folder used for upload:
+    1. Now, prepare the Dandiset folder used for upload:

             dandi download https://dandiarchive.org/dandiset/<dataset_id>/draft
             cd <dataset_id>